NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 The `Copy Element Class`, and `Copy CSS Path` buttons will copy the related information to the clipboard.
 You can use either one for the Query part of the configuration.
 CSS Path is always more specific and usually the best Query to use.
 The CSS Element Class can have unintended consequences on other elements that share the same CSS Class, but sometimes using a CSS Class is a good fallback if the CSS Path is not working to change the site.

+*COMPATIBILITY NOTE:* The Copy Element Class and Copy CSS Path buttons only work on secure (https) websites.
+If your website is running insecurely, we recommend adding a [free SSL certificate to your custom domain](https://gethelp.wildapricot.com/en/articles/555).

 The `View Properties` button will display the details about that element, such as the text it contains, styling, and any resource links.

 ---

-# CSV Editor
+# Editor

-The bottom half of the panel displays the CSV Editor.
+The bottom half of the panel displays the configuration file Editor.
 In the editor you can select the file you wish to update from the dropdown.
 Selecting the file will automatically load the configuration file editor.
 You can resize the columns as needed by dragging on the divider on the right hand side of the panel.
 You can also drag the rows to rearrange them.
 Right clicking on a row will give you the options to create and delete rows, and download the currently saved configuration file

 Once you are finished making your changes, save the file back to your website by clicking on `Save changes to site`.
 You will need to authenticate once with your administrative WildApricot account.

-If you choose to download the file and edit it outside of the Inspector, the changes will be applied only when you manually upload the configuration file.
+If you choose to download the configuration file and edit it outside of the Inspector, the changes will be applied only when you manually upload the configuration file.
+The configuration file is a comma-separated file that can be edited in any spreadsheet.
+If you decide to edit in a spreadsheet, ensure you save in UTF-8 format to preserve any international characters.

 When you use the Inspector to save the configuration file, the current page will automatically refresh, and your changes should be immediately visible.
 If you don't see your changes, you may need to do a hard refresh of your site to see the changes.
 To do this, exit the inspector/editor and press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on PC or <kbd>Option</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on Mac.
 You may need to do this for each language enabled on your site.